champost/ABLE/README.md

     cp ABLE ~/bin

-This ensures that you can execute the program with `ABLE ...` instead of `./ABLE ...` from the installation folder.
+This ensures that you can execute the program by specifying `ABLE ...` instead of `./ABLE ...` from the installation folder.
 This holds only if `~/bin` exists and is part of your `$PATH` environment variable.

 ##EnjoyABLE

 * `ABLE` documentation will be available shortly at : [https://github.com/champost/ABLE/tree/master/doc](https://github.com/champost/ABLE/tree/master/doc)
 * Please report bugs and feature requests at : [https://github.com/champost/ABLE/issues](https://github.com/champost/ABLE/issues)
 * General questions regarding `ABLE` and for the benefit of all can be posted to [groupABLE](https://groups.google.com/forum/#!forum/groupable).